PinkShnack/TEMUL/doc/curvature_marios_publication.rst

 Calculation of Atom Plane Curvature
 ===================================

-This tutorial follows the python scripts and jupyter notebooks can be found in the "TEMUL/publication_examples/PTO_marios_hadj" folder in the `TEMUL repository <https://github.com/PinkShnack/TEMUL>`_.
+This tutorial follows the python scripts and jupyter notebooks found in the "TEMUL/publication_examples/PTO_marios_hadj" folder in the `TEMUL repository <https://github.com/PinkShnack/TEMUL>`_.
 The data and scripts used below can be downloaded from there.
+The :python:`calculate_atom_plane_curvature` function has been adapted from the MATLAB script written by Dr. Marios Hadjimichael for the publication "M. Hadjimichael *et al*, Metal-ferroelectric supercrystals with periodically curved metallic layers, Nature Materials 2020".
+This MATLAB script can also be found in the same folder.

 The :python:`calculate_atom_plane_curvature` function in the :python:`temul.lattice_structure_tools` module can be used to find the curvature of the